Mike Minihan: Career

+On May 2, 2024, the enlisted force of Air Mobility Command bestowed their most prestigious honor—the Order of the Sword—to Minihan.
+AMC command chief, CMSgt Jamie Newman stated during the presentation, “Great leaders walk in front of you, beside you, and behind you,” said Newman.
+“When I first heard that, the first person I thought of was General Minihan,” before recounting several stories he personally experienced and witnessed.
+The common theme of the stories included connectedness and genuine care for anyone who crosses his path regardless of the rank.
+Minihan's father, Lt Gen Kenneth Minihan also received the honor in 1994.

+Controversies

-In January 2023, Minihan issued a memo predicting that China would invade Taiwan in 2025 using the 2024 presidential elections in Taiwan and the United States as an excuse and a distraction respectively.
-He also suggested that subordinates should prepare for war with more aggressive training and in respect to their personal affairs.
-Minihan's memo also asked airmen with weapons qualifications to empty clips into shooting targets while aiming for the head, saying that "unrepentant lethality matters most".
-Minihan's memo stated that all commanders within the Air Mobility Command must report acknowledgement of the memo in preparation for "the China fight".
+In January 2023, a memo written by Minihan to his subordinate commanders leaked on social media predicting that China would invade Taiwan in 2025 using the 2024 presidential elections in Taiwan and the United States as an excuse and a distraction respectively.
+He also directed his command to prepare with more aggressive training and in respect to their personal affairs.

 His Commander's Intent stated, "Go faster.
 Drive readiness, integration, and agility for ourselves and the Joint Force to deter, and if required, defeat China.
 This is the first of 8 monthly directives from me.
 You need to know I alone own the pen on these orders.
 My expectations are high, and these orders are not up for negotiation.
 Follow them.
-I will be tough, fair, and loving in my approach to secure victory".
+I will be tough, fair, and loving in my approach to secure victory."
 An official at the United States Department of Defense later told NBC News that Minihan's memo was "not representative of the department's view on China."
+Minihan later clarified via the Washington Post that he did not believe war with China was inevitable.